EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 * Some inline JavaScript for processing a form's shortcode has been moved into the form-submission-helpers.js file.
 * You can now customize the message displayed to the user after an update profile email is requested.
 You'll see a new custom message section has been added to the form builder.
 * Our checkbox integrations (e.g. Contact Form 7, WooCommerce) now allow you to choose multiple lists (and corresponding interest groups) for your subscribers to sign up to.
+* Added some initial support for Easy Forms in Gutenberg.
+Feel free to download the Gutenberg plugin and test out the Easy Forms Block!